Frequently Asked Questions

 Your website should first and foremost have your well-crafted story.
 It should be simple and easy to understand and follow.
 What information should a prospective patient want to know about you and your practice?
 Who are you?
 What do you do?
 Where are you located?
 How can they contact you?

 Websites aren’t just for patients, however.
 They are also used as important sources of information for search engines which are trying to connect patients to the most appropriate practice for them.
 You need to make sure your website contains information in a way that Google can read and understand.
+Be sure to utilize all dental SEO marketing tactics.

 Get our 5 Secret Weapons Guide